tangentstorm/tangentswarm/README.md

   - '| vite --port=${PORT}'                  # Horizontal split (side by side)
   - '~ python api/server.py --port=${PORT+1}' # Vertical split in the second pane
   - '* npm test'                             # New window
+  - '@ next-window'                          # Run tmux command against session
+  - '! make build'                           # Run command without shell
 ```

+To switch to the next window after setup, you can add `@ next-window` to your program list.

 ### Port Variable Substitution